soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyEntitySearchResult.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 The results of a search for Destiny content.
-This will be improved on over time,I've been doing some experimenting to see what might be useful.
+This will be improved on over time, I've been doing some experimenting to see what might be useful.

 ## Schema
 * **Schema Type:** Definition